bikash829/bikash829/README.md

 - 👋 Hi, I’m Bikash Chowdhury.
 I am a full stack web developer.
-I have choosen html5,css3,bootstrap5, javascript, php, django for develop application.
+I have choosen html5,css3,bootstrap5, javascript, php, django to develop web application.
 - 👀 I’m interested in python.
 - 🌱 I’m currently learning django, react, javascript and some advance desining.
 I also accepted a #100DaysOfCode challange.
 You can check the progess on 100DaysOfCode repository if you want.
 - 💞️ I’m looking to collaborate on ...